mel-project/docs.themelio.org/content/try-themelio/melminter.md

 - An up-to-date `melminter` and `melwalletd`.
 Both can be installed using `cargo`:

   ```
-  cargo install --locked melminter
-  cargo install --locked melwalletd
+  cargo install --locked melminter melwalletd
   ```

-- Some wallet in `melwalletd` **already containing some mel** (at least 0.1 MEL), perhaps created through `melwallet-cli`
+- A small amount of MEL.

 The second requirement may be surprising: how can minting mel require mel?
-This is because Melmint transactions are required to pay transaction fees just like any other transaction.
+This is because Melmint transactions are required to pay transaction fees just like any other transaction, so you must have some "starting" mel to even begin to mint more.

 ## Starting the melminter

 The easiest way to run the melminter is to first start `melwalletd`, then simply run the following command:

 ```
-melminter --backup-wallet <name of an unlocked wallet> [--daemon <where melwalletd is listening>]
+melminter --payout <some wallet address>
 ```

-For example, if we have a testnet wallet called `foobar` and a daemon listening on `127.0.0.1:11773`, we can run:
+For example, if we have a wallet with address `t19rcw46nfdy3vfwejw1a4qpng3s2km6myevcm5erjk0e2094rg640`, we can run:

 ```
-melminter --backup-wallet foobar
+melminter --payout t19rcw46nfdy3vfwejw1a4qpng3s2km6myevcm5erjk0e2094rg640
 ```

-Note that we did not need to specify `--daemon`, because `127.0.0.1:11773` is the default value of `--daemon`.

 This will start a cool TUI interface that looks like this:

 ![](/images/melminter.png)

+Note the _daily return_ line, which predicts how much computational work (in DOSC) the minter will do in 24 hours, as well as how much MEL that will generate.

+Note that the first time you run `melminter`, it will ask you to send a particular address a small amount of MEL.
+You must do so for `melminter` to start; otherwise it has nothing to pay initial transaction fees.

 ## What is going on?